Tunni

 The Tunni (Somali: Tunni) are a Somali clan that make up part of the wider Digil-Rahanweyn branch.
-It is one of the major clans that inhabit in the South West State of Somalia and can also be found in Jubbaland.
+It is one of the major clans that inhabit the South West State of Somalia and can also be found in Jubbaland.

 Overview

 The Tunni clan are split into 5 different sub-clans which are: Daffarat, Werile, Hajuuwa, Daqtiira and Goygaal.

 The Tunni speak Af-Tunni (a dialect of Somali).
-Some Tunni people, particularly those who are ancestrally from Baraawe speak Chimini, a variety of Swahili.
+Some Tunni people, particularly those who are ancestrally from Barawa speak Chimwini, a variety of Swahili.

 History

 Antiquity

 The Tunni clan are believed to be one of the oldest Somali clans and one of the early herding communities in the Horn.
 They are believed to have occupied the lower Shabelle valley since 2000 B.C.E and occupied the Jubba valley along with their cousin Garre since 1000 B.C.E.